Simphiwe Dludlu: Early life

 Dludlu attended TuksSport High School.
-In 2007, she began studies at University of Pretoria and graduated with a sport science degree in 2012.
+In 2007, she began studies at University of Pretoria and graduated with a Sports Science degree in 2012.

-Playing career

-Club
+Club career

-At a club level, Dludlu currently plays as a defender for Mamelodi Sundowns.
-In football circles, she is nicknamed "Shorty".
+At a club level, Dludlu played as a defender for Mamelodi Sundowns.
+In football circles, she was nicknamed "Shorty".

-International
+International career

 Dludlu made her first appearance for the South Africa senior national team in 2006 during a match against Mozambique.
-She was the team's captain from 2009 to 2010.
-She was the captain of the national team between 2009 and 2010.
+She was the captain of the South African women's national team between 2009 and 2010.

 In May 2014, Dludlu made her 50th cap for the South Africa senior team during a friendly match against Ghana.
 In September 2014, she was named to the roster in preparation for the 2014 African Women's Championship in Namibia.
 She announced her retirement from international football in March 2014, aspiring to pursue a career in coaching instead.
 She finished her playing career for the South African team on 63 caps.

 Coaching career

 Upon graduating from the University of Pretoria in 2012, she became coach of the university women's football team, playing in the University Sports South Africa (USSA) leagues.
 In her first two years with the team, they reached the final of the USSA Football National Club Championships.
 In May 2013, Dludlu earned a UEFA B Licence coaching certificate.

 Alongside other former South African women's internationals, she is a scout for the Vodafone NXT Level programme.
+She was also the coach of the Tshwane University of Technology women's high performance soccer team.

-Currently, Dludlu is coaching the South African U17 Women's team playing FIFA U17 Women's World Cup in Uruguay.
+Currently, Dludlu is coaching the South African women's national U/17 team and qualified for the 2018 FIFA U17 Women’s World Cup in Uruguay.

+In 2022, she was tasked with selecting a South Africa women's national team, the A team coached by Desiree Ellis was taking part in a series of friendly matches with Brazil and could not participate, for the 2022 COSAFA Women's Championship.
+Her team won a silver medal at the tournament losing out to Zambia 1-0 in the final.